hauselin/obsidian-alfred/README.md

 ### Open daily note: `od`

 - The Daily notes Obsidian plugin must be enabled.
-- `od` will open your daily note, assuming you've set up your workflow environment variable correctly (instructions above).
+- `od` opens today's daily note.
 Alternatively, you can use a hotkey.
+If you've successfully followed all the set-up steps, `od` will also create today's daily note if it doesn't exist yet.
+If you see error messages, most likely you didn't set things up properly. follow the set-up instructions carefully and try again.

 ### Search Obsidian vaults with Alfred File Filters; `os`, `or`, `ot`